 A Potentially Cost-Saving Option for Fertility Patients

 The cost of fertility treatment can be a barrier between patients and their plans for a family.
 The INVOcell, an FDA-approved gas-permeable vaginal culture device, allows women to incubate eggs and sperm themselves, decreasing costs and increasing access to fertility treatment.
-Atlantic Reproductive is happy to be the first practice in the Raleigh area that offers intravaginal culture with INVOcell in the hope that this treatment will allow more patients to afford fertility care.
+Atlantic Reproductive Medicine is happy to be the first practice in the Raleigh area that offers intravaginal culture with INVOcell in the hope that this treatment will allow more patients to afford fertility care.

 Traditional IVF vs. INVOcell

 The IVF laboratory is an intensive care unit for embryos.
 It requires air filtration systems, incubators with continuous monitoring and alarm systems, and highly trained embryologists to care for eggs, sperm, and embryos outside the body for five to six days of embryo culture.
 Intravaginal culture can potentially decrease treatment costs by reducing the need for laboratory and embryologist intervention.